JurcaPavel/field-reservation-system/README.md

-# Field Reservation System
+# Sports Field Reservation System

 A sports field reservation system built with Kotlin and Spring Boot.

 ## Description

 This application provides a platform for managing sports field reservations.
 It allows users to view available sports fields and make reservations for specific time slots.
 Managers can manage their fields and reservations.

+## Technical Overview
 The application is written in reactive style using Kotlin coroutines and R2DBC for database access.
 It uses GraphQL for the API layer.
 Domain driven design principles are applied to ensure a good maintainability.
-Testing is done using Kotest for unit tests and TestContainers for integration tests with a real PostgreSQL database.
+Testing is done using Kotest for unit tests and Dgs tooling + TestContainers for integration tests with a real PostgreSQL database.

 ## Technologies Used